Anon0511/gclone-docker/README.md

 dogbutcat gclone features some additional very useful things, like `--drive-random-pick-sa`, `--drive-rolling-sa` and `--drive-rolling-count=1`.
 Please refer to his Git on the link above to check what these options do.

-Although, this container uses exactly these flags since it is the most logically thing to do to spread API hits and file owner's as much as possible.

-The container has a hardcoded filter for `.!qB`.
-This is a flag you can configure in qBittorrent to be added to unfinished Torrents, so these won't be uploaded.
-You can either ignore it if you aren't using qBit or you might want to start using it.

-If there is need to actually allow custom filters I might think about it or you open a PR.

 ### Pipeline